ashaanderson/Topology/README.md

 We have employed a systematic approach to uncover the network topology.
 This involved running traceroute to various IP addresses within the Howard University network.
 The Python code below was used to automate the process:

 ### Setup Virtual Environment
-Create a Python virtual environment using the following command:
+Set up a Python virtual environment by executing the subsequent command:
 ```shell
 python -m venv venv
 ```
-**Note:** This is a one time operation.

-### Activate Virtual Environment
-To activate the virtual environment:
-- MacOS: `source venv/bin/activate`
-- Windows: `.\venv\Scripts\activate`
+**Note:** Use only once

 ### Install dependencies
 Install all required dependencies from `Dependencies.txt` file